programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 difficulty: TBD
 activity: analyzing
 topics: distant-reading
-abstract: This lesson focuses on an indispensable set of data analysis methods, logistic and linear regression.
-It provides an overview of linear and logistic regression and walks through running both algorithms in Python (using scikit-learn).
+abstract: This lesson is the second of two that focus on an indispensable set of data analysis methods, logistic and linear regression.
+It provides an overview of logistic regression and walks through running both algorithms in Python (using scikit-learn).
   The lesson also discusses interpreting the results of a regression model and some common pitfalls to avoid.
 mathjax: yes
 avatar_alt: TBD
 doi: TBD
+previous: linear-regression
+series_total: 2 lessons
+sequence: 2
 slug: logistic-regression
 ---